Lithium CR2032, DL2032, BR2032, ML2032, LiR2032, LR2032 Batteries - Equivalents and Replacements

 Also, a high-quality CR2032 battery from other brands may be used to replace ECR2032, DL2032, VCR2032, and similar batteries.

-The following cross-reference chart lists some of the most popular '2032' batteries and their most important features and specifications:
+The following cross-reference table lists some of the most popular '2032' batteries and their most important features and specifications:

 Model